Splitting, Splicing and Projection in BPD Personalities

 an old saying, that water seeks its own level, and we are in fact,

-attracted to people who match our own level of
+attracted to people who precisely match our own

-emotional development.
-Someone who is truly emotionally available,
+level of emotional development.
+Someone who is truly emotionally

-doesn't remain involved with somebody who's not.
-Wishful thinking
+available, doesn't remain involved with somebody who is not.
+Wishful

-can't make another love you or treat you better.
-The 'perfect love'
+thinking can't make another love you or treat you better.
+The 'perfect

 a Non, you must ask yourself if this has also been true in your

 own dating experiences).
-The person we choose to love is a mirror
+The person you choose to love is a mirror

-for us.
-He/she simply echoes how we feel about ourself,
+for you.
+He/she simply echoes how you feel about you, and

 you have an iPhone, iPad or iPod this app will let you hear